kemitchell/writing.kemitchell.com/_drafts/Technology-of-No-Confidence.md

 [tactical]: http://lonelymachines.org/mall-ninjas/

----

 Guns are a peculiar issue; you won't find an argument for equivalent Best Coast fascination here.
 Guns' inherent danger separates them from other objects of a political---or highly politicized---nature.
 It's intuitively wrong to class them with sit-ins, road blockades, even uninvited-hoodlums-in-hoodies-broke-some-windows "riots", and of course marijuana.
-Cut-strength surrogates, like knives and other matte-black-and-angry miscellany, promise less killing power, but feed the same power-and-agency fantasies as antidote to world-gone-mad anxiety.
+Cut-strength surrogates, like knives and other matte-black-and-angry miscellany promise less killing power, but feed the same power-and-agency fantasies as antidote to world-gone-mad anxiety.
 This scrawny, cannon-fodder-grade specimen your humble author carries a pocket knife for apples and books-by-mail, and even _that_ grandpa-whittles-nothing-caliber toothpick gets a bit of the Walter